 - Acceptance and Commitment therapy (ACT)

-These approaches look at relationships between our thoughts, behaviours and mood.
+These approaches look at the links between our thoughts, how we feel and how we behave, as well as helping to develop understanding, acceptance, and compassion.
 ME/CFS, like most other chronic conditions, is commonly accompanied by low mood and/or stress, which can make the condition worse.
-These approaches may help us adopt techniques to manage these symptoms as well as adopting helpful behavioural changes, such as pacing.
+These approaches may help us learn useful techniques to manage these symptoms as well as putting in place helpful behavioural changes, such as pacing.

 The team offers an outpatient service Monday to Friday, and you will typically be offered (as a first step) a place on one of our group programmes which will take place here at Salford Royal.
 However, individual therapy can also be offered depending on an individual’s needs.